beatboxjs/ror-player/assets/tunes/funk.md

-This tune is one of the RoR basics.
+This tune is one of the XR Rhythms basics.

 This tune is played over 8 beats instead of 4, so take care when counting in.